mateuszur/Game_Analysis/README.md

 Make sure the dataset is present in the specified path before running the notebook.

+To download the dataset, go to this page: https://www.kaggle.com/datasets/fronkongames/steam-games-dataset

 ## Example Usage

 To run the analysis: